pingswept/me30-website/content/logistics/syllabus.md

 On the one hand, this sounds kind of tough.
 On the other hand, if you actually like building electronics, you will do fine.
 We have a *very* wide spectrum of experience in this class.
 Note that the project requirements do not include any kind of performance target (like, "make a robot that can run faster than 18 mph"), but rather broad categorical requirements, like "Your circuit must run off batteries."
 In this example, we do care whether you made a legitimate attempt to make the circuit run off batteries; we don't care how well your circuit works, because that's based largely on your level of experience relative how ambitious a project you tried to build.
 Our goal is to get you to try to build ambitious projects in a few broad categories, not cross some arbitrary threshold that would be easy for some of you and intensely difficult for others.

-Over the course of the four projects you will:
+Over the course of the five projects you will:
 1. Build a prototype and PCB of a breadboard power supply that accepts power from a 12 V wall supply and emits 12 V, 5 V, and 3.3 V at the same time.
 2. Build a prototype and PCB of an H-bridge motor controller to make a motor spin both ways.
 3. Build an electromechanical game including microcontroller, moving mechanical element, and user input.